-- At all urgent care/walk-in treatment centers at the time of initial credentialing, every 3 years (re-credentialing), and when physical location changes; - At pain management facilities at the time of initial credentialing, every 3 years (recredentialing), and when physical location changes.
-Pain management facility is defined by the following procedures: spinal facet, sacroiliac, epidural, radiofrequency facet injections are provided) - At all provider offices, in response to individual complaints received from a member or a member representative about the quality, safety and/or accessibility of any provider office site or provider location where care is delivered; and in response to data analyses or medical record chart reviews that reveal opportunities for improvement - At the request of Neighborhood staff/departments when warranted and approved by a department manager - Primary care and obstetrics & gynecology providers must attest to the following areas of competencies by completing a Neighborhood Facility Attestation form and submit to credentialing department for review.
-Neighborhood retains the right to conduct an on-site assessment prior to the provider joining the network if criteria is not met: - Ability to handled medical emergencies - o Physical accessibility and maintenance - o Medical record keeping and confidentiality - o Office internal policies and procedures
+- At all urgent care/walk-in treatment centers at the time of initial credentialing, every 3 years (re-credentialing), and when physical location changes. - At all provider offices, in response to individual complaints received from a member or a member representative about the quality, safety and/or accessibility of any provider office site or provider location where care is delivered; and in response to data analyses or medical record chart reviews that reveal opportunities for improvement. - At the request of Neighborhood staff/departments when warranted and approved by a department manager. - Primary care and obstetrics & gynecology providers must attest to the following areas of competencies by completing a Neighborhood Facility Attestation form and submit to credentialing department for review.
+Neighborhood retains the right to conduct an on-site assessment prior to the provider joining the network if criteria is not met: - o Ability to handled medical emergencies - o Physical accessibility and maintenance - Medical record keeping and confidentiality - o Office internal policies and procedures